stephan-double-u/cross-language-validation-schema/README.md

 _NEW_".

-Since _content rules_ (like _mandatory rules_) should also be validated when the entity is _created_, these conditions _evaluated against the entity that should be created resp. updated_.
+Since _content rules_ (like _mandatory rules_) should also be validated when the entity is _created_, these conditions must be _evaluated against the entity that should be created resp. updated_.

 <table>
  <tr>